 Watch YouTube on Android Auto

 But what if you are sitting in a parked car, and waiting for someone to finish their grocery shopping?
 Yes, you have your smartphone, but modern cars come with an infotainment display that can give the latest tablets a good competition.
-While there is no official way to watch YouTube on Android Auto, we at TechPP have found an app that lets you do exactly that.
+While there is no official way to watch YouTube on Android Auto, we at TechPP have found an app that lets you do exactly that — no rooting required.
 Let us check it out.

 Google blocks video apps natively

 If you are an Android Auto user, you know that there aren’t that many apps that you can use with Android Auto.
-While there is great flexibility in using official Play Store apps along with open-source apps available on third-party app stores such as F-Droid, etc., on an Android smartphone or tablet, the same isn’t true for Android Auto.
-You shouldn’t resort to warranty-voiding tricks such as rooting your smartphone just to watch videos on your car’s infotainment display.
+While there is great flexibility in using official Play Store apps along with open-source apps on an Android smartphone or tablet, the same isn’t true for Android Auto.
+The platform has a strict app whitelist, which means only Google-approved apps show up on your car’s infotainment display.
+You shouldn’t resort to warranty-voiding tricks such as rooting your smartphone just to get around this.

 Google’s design philosophy for Android Auto is built around the driver’s safety.
 The platform exists to let the driver keep their eyes on the road while enjoying their music.
 You can have your map set up on your car’s dashboard and keep your eyes where they need to be.
 You can pair that experience with your favorite song, place, or attend a call, get notified about messages, all without taking your hands off your steering wheel.